Princeigwe/Elixir.io/README.md

     11. Doctors can be deleted, but only by an admin.
 To delete a doctor, the doctor's first and last names, department, and hierarchy must be provided as parameters.
 Deleting a doctor's profile automatically removes the doctor from the department he was initially assigned to, and also deletes the user account linked to the profile.

+    12. Patients and Profile avatar upload by authorization.

 **Note**: If a new medical department is created, the code for doctors' registration into that department should also be created in the auth controller, and vice versa...
 The medical-department enum class should also be update